English

 Cello & Viola Da Gamba

-Emmanuel Girard began his musical journey at the age of five, devoting his life to the exploration and practice of this art.
-After studying at the Conservatoire National de Musique et de Danse de Paris, he graduated in cello and chamber music in the baroque department.
+Emmanuel Girard began his musical journey at the age of five.
+After studying at the Conservatoire National de Musique et de Danse de Paris, he graduated in cello and chamber music and in the baroque department.

-Emmanuel Girard began his musical journey at the age of five, devoting his life to the exploration and practice of this art.
-After studying at the Conservatoire National de Musique et de Danse de Paris, he graduated in cello and chamber music in the baroque department.
+Emmanuel Girard began his musical journey at the age of five.
+After studying at the Conservatoire National de Musique et de Danse de Paris, he graduated in cello and chamber music and in the baroque department.

 XVI